IshanaRaina/learn-me/README.md

 ### :file_folder: titanic_mongo

 This project involved:
-- uploading the Titanic :ship: dataset to a MongoDB collection
+- storing the Titanic :ship: dataset as a MongoDB collection
 - querying the data using the PyMongo library
 - and visualizing it